genderkit/genderkit/_resources/gender-services.md

 If you're a young person, you can ask your GP for a referral to one of the specialist youth gender services.
 You can see your GP without your parents present, and they shouldn't tell them about what you've discussed without your consent, though they may encourage you to talk to them yourself.
 If you're in England, Wales and Northern Ireland, you might be referred to a CAMHS team before being referred to a specialist gender service.
 If you're in Scotland, you can be referred to Sandyford's Young People's Gender Service directly.

 If you're in Scotland (regardless of age), you can self-refer to Sandyford; see [their website](https://www.sandyford.scot/sexual-health-services/gender-identity-service/) for more information.

+All the private gender services accept self-referral.
+However, it may be helpful to speak to your GP before self-referring to a private service, to find out if your GP will be able to support your treatment and if they are able to support you with blood tests and prescribing.

 ### Costs and funding